Family of 13 in Pratt survive fire, lose home

 “It could be so much worse,” says Washington.
 “We are just very thankful for our family and friends rallying around us and grateful to not feel alone.”

-The family believes the fire started to do an electrical issue.
-If you would like to help them just click on this link to the gofundme page.
+The family believes the fire may have started due to a faulty electrical issue.
+If you would like to help them just click on this link to their GoFundMe page.